 Section 8.K.1: Liabilities covered: The School's insurance shall cover the School for Automobile Liability which would be no less restrictive than the latest occurrence edition of the standard Business Auto Policy (ISO Form CA 00 001), which includes coverage for Contractual Liability, as filed for Sponsor in the State of Florida by the Insurance Services Office.
 Coverage shall be included on all Owned, Non-Owned and Hired automobiles, buses and other vehicles used in connection with this Charter.
-In the event the School does not own any vehicles, we will accept hired and non-owned coverage in the amounts listed below.
+In the event the School does not own any vehicles, we will accept hired and non-owned coverage in the amounts listed above.
 In addition, we will require an affidavit signed by the School indicating the following:

 The School does not own any vehicles.
-In the event we acquire any vehicles throughout the term of this agreement, the School agrees to provide proof of "Owned Auto" coverage effective from the date of such vehicle acquisition.
+In the event we acquire any vehicles throughout the term of this agreement, the School agrees to provide proof of "Owned Auto" coverage effective date of acquisition.

-The School is governed by the City and the City and the School hereby notify the Sponsor's Risk Management Department that the City elects to accept program deductibles/Self-Insured Retentions (SIR's) for any loss payments within the deductible/SIR.
-Accordingly, it is acknowledged that the City governing the School will be responsible for any outstanding deductibles/SIR if the school is unable to meet its financial obligations.
-In the event the City and the School change such election, it shall so notify the Sponsor in writing.
+If School is governed by a municipality, then Sponsor's Risk Management Department can elect to accept program deductibles/Self-Insured Retentions as long as the Sponsor receives prior written notice from the municipality that the municipality will be responsible for any loss payments within the deductible/Self-Insured Retentions.
+The municipality governing the School will be responsible for any outstanding deductibles/Self-Insured Retentions if the School is unable to meet its financial obligations.